 This mouse has dedicated software that allows sensitivity adjustments, though it simply changes the DPI multiplier in Windows, meaning it will apply to any mouse that is attached to your PC.

-The Kensington Expert Mouse Wireless Trackball is unique and quite different from the typical mice we've reviewed so far.
+The Kensington Expert Mouse Wireless Trackball is unique and quite different from the typical mice we've tested.
 This uses a trackball sensor and has an ergonomic design.
 It takes some time to get used to, although it can be a good option for office users.
+See our recommendations for the best mouse, the best ergonomic mouse, and the best wireless mouse.